 - It is compulsory for all staff members to take the E-Learning Introductory Safeguarding Training within one week of acceptance of employment. - In-house training is provided for all staff as part of their induction.
-This training must be repeated annually, and should include any relevant updates; the training may also be repeated at other times to reflect changes to legislation. - All staff members are encouraged to remind themselves of the signs of abuse on a regular basis. - Burlington School aims to have two Designated Safeguarding Leads, who have received Specialist safeguarding training for designated lead (formerly level 3), one of whom is the Safeguarding and Welfare Officer, and at least 2 additional members of the Safeguarding & Welfare team who have received Advanced Safeguarding for designated staff (formerly level 2) - If staff members have any questions or worries about the Safeguarding Policy they can speak to the Safeguarding & Welfare Officer or other staff members with Specialist training.
+This training must be repeated annually, and should include any relevant updates; the training may also be repeated at other times to reflect changes to legislation. - All staff members are encouraged to remind themselves of the signs of abuse on a regular basis. - Burlington School aims to have three Designated Safeguarding Leads, who have received Specialist safeguarding training for designated lead (formerly level 3), one of whom is the Designated Safeguarding Lead, one Deputy Designated Safeguarding Lead (Adult Programme) and one Deputy Designated Safeguarding Lead (Young Learner Programme) - If staff members have any questions or worries about the Safeguarding Policy they can speak to the Designated Safeguarding Lead or other staff members with Specialist training.